jayprophit/knowledge-base/backend/src/README.md

+---
+title: Src Documentation
+description: Documentation and guides for the Src module.
+author: Knowledge Base Team
+created_at: '2025-07-05'
+updated_at: '2025-07-05'
+version: 1.0.0
+---

 # Backend API Documentation — Knowledge Base Assistant

 This backend powers the cross-platform AI assistant with advanced automation, networking, and multimodal features.